xXxSpicyBoiiixXx/Java-TextBook/Chapter-02/chapter-02.md

 As you can see from above, we were able to make Java speak to us.
 Well sort of, what we were printing to the screen is known as a certain data type called a `String` and this is how the computer will see this.
 There are many other data types such as numbers, decimals, characters, and much more since our world is a bit complicated and a computer's world is just a bunch of 0s and 1s.
 We must take into account each of these data types.
 So let's talk about different data types and their properties.

-There are two main types of data, primitive data types and non-primitive data types.
+There are two main types of data, primitive data types and non-primitive (reference) data types.
 Primitive data types consist of byte, short, int, long, double, boolean, and char.
-Non-primitive data tpyes include String, Arrays, and Classes.
+Non-primitive or reference data tpyes include String, Arrays, and Classes.

 ## Primitive Data Types

+## Add the data types here for numbers

 ### Byte